-MODEL STANDING ORDERS 2018 FOR ENGLAND (REVISED 2020)
+MODEL STANDING ORDERS (REVISED 2025)

-© NALC 2020.
+© NALC 2025.
 All rights are reserved.
 No part of this publication may be reproduced or used for commercial purposes without the written permission of NALC save that councils in membership of NALC have permission to edit and use the model standing orders in this publication for their governance purposes.

-1. Rules of debate at meetings 3
+Rules of debate at meetings 3

-2. Disorderly conduct at meetings 5
+Disorderly conduct at meetings 5

-3. Meetings generally 5
+Meetings generally 5

-4. Committees and sub-committees 8
+Committees and sub-committees 8

-5. Ordinary council meetings 10
+Ordinary council meetings .
+10

-6. Extraordinary meetings of the council, committees and sub-committees 12
+Extraordinary meetings of the council, committees and sub-committees .
+12

-7. Previous resolutions 12
+Previous resolutions 12

-8. Voting on appointments 13
+Voting on appointments .
+13

-9. Motions for a meeting that require written notice to be given to the proper officer 13
+Motions for a meeting that require written notice to be given to the proper officer 13

-10. Motions at a meeting that do not require written notice 13
+Motions at a meeting that do not require written notice 13

-11. Management of information 14
+Management of information 14

-12. Draft minutes 15
+Draft minutes 15

-13. Code of conduct and dispensations 16
+Code of conduct and dispensations .
+16

-14. Code of conduct complaints 17
+Code of conduct complaints 17

-15. Proper officer 17
+Proper officer 17

-16. Responsible financial officer 19
+Responsible financial officer 18

-17. Accounts and accounting statements 19
+Accounts and accounting statements 18

-18. Financial controls and procurement .
+Financial controls and procurement .
+19

+Handling staff matters .
 20

-19. Handling staff matters 21

-20. Responsibilities to provide information .
-22
+Responsibilities to provide information 21

-21. Responsibilities under data protection legislation .
-22
+Responsibilities under data protection legislation 21

-22. Relations with the press/media .
-22
+Relations with the press/media 22

-23. Execution and sealing of legal deeds 23
+Execution and sealing of legal deeds 22

-24. Communicating with district and county or unitary councillors 23
+Communicating with district and county or unitary councillors 22

-25. Restrictions on councillor activities 23
+Restrictions on councillor activities 22

-26. Standing orders generally 23
+Standing orders generally 22

+officer Motions at a meeting that do not require written notice Management of information Draft minutes Code of conduct and dispensations Code of conduct complaints Proper officer Responsible financial officer Accounts and accounting statements Financial controls and procurement Handling staff matters Responsibilities to provide information Responsibilities under data protection legislation Relations with the press/media Execution and sealing of legal deeds Communicating with district and county or unitary councillors Restrictions on councillor activities